lair001/a-most-byzantine-forum/README.md

 To set administrator permissions, run `ForumUser.find_by(username: "[username]").update(administrator: true)`.
 To remove moderator permissions, run `ForumUser.find_by(username: "[username]").update(administrator: false)`.

-For example, `ForumUser.find_by(username: "The One").moderator = true` will grant moderator permissions to the user whose username is `The One`.
+For example, `ForumUser.find_by(username: "The One").update(moderator: true)`will grant moderator permissions to the user whose username is `The One`.

 You may exit the `Tux` command line by running `exit`.